Peggy Cole is a self-published author who enjoys writing fiction stories, book reviews and articles about simpler times.

-“Who’s the stiff?” he asked.
+“Who’s the stiff?”

-Smedley shrugged and said, “Some guy from the States.”
+Smedley shrugged.
+“Some guy from the States.”

 “Does he have a Repat Policy?”

 “A what?”
-Smedley asked.
+Smedley said.

-“Oh, good question.”
-Smedley shrugged.
+“Don’t know,” he answered.
 “This is my first overseas investigation.”

 “Just one more day and it would’ve been the perfect vacation.”
-They were scheduled to fly back to the states late that afternoon.
+Their flight fly back to the states wasn’t until late in the afternoon.

-“Yeah,” McGuiness answered in a voice gravelly with sleep.
+“Yeah,” McGuiness said in a gravelly voice.

 “Yes sir,” he said.
 “What’s up?”
 McGuiness’s voice sounded weak from the late night they’d spent in the lounge their last night on the island.
 He cleared his throat.

 “A piece of Cake.”
-The Chief said that far too often and it was rarely true.
+The Chief said that far too often.
+It was rarely true.
 Nothing in his line of work ever was.

 “Like I said, you’re already there.
 This little job will set me even with the Constable,” the Chief continued.
 “I don’t like owing people favors.”